 Gail Vaz-Oxlade is author of 16 books on finances and best known in her role as host of TV's Til Debt Do Us Part, Princess and Money Moron.

 For most people divorce is less about legalities and more about kids, tax implications and making smart money decisions.
-Best-selling financial author Gail Vaz-Oxlade brings common sense wisdom to answer your questions about divorce in Ontario.
+Financial Expert, Gail Vaz-Oxlade brings common sense wisdom to answer questions about Separation Agreements and divorce in Ontario.

 If you and your spouse have decided to separate, then it’s time to start thinking about your settlement arrangements as well as the preparation of a legal separation agreement.
 You do not need to go to court to settle arrangements between you and your spouse – nor do you need to go to court to enter into a separation agreement.

 Signing a Separation Agreement Does Not Legally End Your Marriage